Security Appraisal Form (SAF) - Frequently Asked Questions

 If your line manager is away when you receive your SAF notification, wait until they are back before initiating your SAF to ensure it doesn’t get cancelled as there is a time limit once started.

 Clearance Holders and Line Managers have 30 days each to complete their respective forms (once activated) before they are cancelled.
-However, please complete your form as soon as possible to ensure a timely turn around.
+Line managers only have 30 days to activate their account from receiving the notification that there is a SAF requiring their input.
+Please complete your form as soon as possible to ensure a timely turn around, but factor in your line managers availability to complete their part of the form.
 Ensure the other is aware you have completed your SAF so they know to look out for their notification.

 7. Who should I contact if I have a problem activating my account or completing my form?

-Contact the UKSV Helpdesk via the SAF webform to ensure you provide all the necessary details for us to answer your query.
+If you are still experiencing issues, contact the UKSV Helpdesk via the SAF webform and ask for an authentication code.
+You will need to provide your full legal name and Date of Birth in the request for us to answer your query.

 8. How do I raise concerns?